Students with Interrupted/Inconsistent Formal Education (SIFE)

 Multilingual Literacy SIFE Screener (MLS) Portal

-(note: you must refer to the User Quicksheet and the MLS Checklist before accessing the portal and administering the MLS)
+(note: you must refer to the Quick Start Guide and the Proctor Preparation Packet before accessing the portal and administering the MLS)

 The MLS is a multilingual set of diagnostics designed to inform teachers and administrators of the home-language literacy skills their students bring with them when they begin schooling in New York State.
 The MLS is also a semi-adaptive online diagnostic that reflects current literature-based curricula and didactic principles from students’ home countries for grades three through nine.
 The tool is currently available in Arabic, Bengali, Burmese, Chinese (Simplified), English, French, Fula, Haitian Creole, Maay Maay, Nepali, Russian, S’gaw Karen, Somali, Spanish, Swahili, Urdu and may be available in more languages in the future as needed.
 All sections have been produced by literacy experts, writers, and editors who are native speakers of the above languages.
 In conjunction with the New York State SIFE Oral Interview Questionnaire as well as the Writing Screener, the MLS is an additional tool to be used in determining if a newly arrived English Language Learner is designated as SIFE.
-For more information about the MLS, read the MLS User Manual.
+For more information about the MLS, please visit our online Help Center.

 SIFE-MLS Resources: